Ravidu1997/Ravidu1997/README.md

 - 👋 Hi, I’m Ravindu
 - 👀 I’m interested in Web Development
-- 🌱 Currently learning at Faculty of computingSabaragamuwa University Of Sri Lanka
+- 🌱 Graduated at Faculty of computingSabaragamuwa University Of Sri Lanka
 - 💞️ I’m looking to collaborate on Github contributors make it pretty!
 - 📫 How to reach me FB- Ravindu Roshen